• Skip to main content

 Southern Fried Chicken

-For more menu ideas, you can find all of my chicken recipes here
+For more menu ideas, here is a link to all of my chicken recipes.

 ⭐ ⭐ ⭐⭐⭐If you make this easy chicken thigh recipe, please leave a comment and give this recipe a star rating.
 I would love to know how you liked it!